Pottsville, Pennsylvania: Newspapers

+Broadcast media

 The area is also served by local television stations from the Scranton/Wilkes-Barre area.
 They include WNEP-TV 16 (ABC), WYOU-TV 22 (CBS), WBRE-TV 28 (NBC), WVIA-TV 44 (PBS) and WOLF-TV 56 (FOX).
+Two radio stations broadcast from Pottsville: WAVT-FM 101.9-FM (Hot AC) and WPPA 1360-AM 105.9-FM (Talk & Sports).

 Communications

 Dial telephone service came to Pottsville on August 30, 1956, with Mayor George Heffner making the first call on the new MArket 2 exchange, which still exists.
 Since then five exchanges have been added to serve the city.

 Transportation

 Pottsville is served by a small general aviation airport, Schuylkill County Airport (ZER).

-Since 2011 Intercity public bus service has been provided at the Union Station Intermodal Transit Center at 300 South Centre Street.
+Since 2011, Intercity public bus service has been provided at the Union Station Intermodal Transit Center at 300 South Centre Street.
 Mass transit for the greater Pottsville area is provided by Schuylkill Transportation System, which operates inter-city bus services throughout the county.
 The Union Station Intermodal Transit Center also accommodates Greyhound and Trailways.
 Two major highways converge on Pottsville, Pennsylvania Route 61 and U.S. Route 209.

-Passenger train service between Pottsville, Reading and Philadelphia was operated by Conrail under the auspices of SEPTA until July 29, 1981.
+Passenger train service between Pottsville, Reading, and Philadelphia was operated by Conrail under the auspices of SEPTA until July 29, 1981.
 The station site has since been demolished and replaced with a parking lot.